-- The options might change.
-But, for now, here is the sequence.
-You can call the toll free number and press 1 –> 1 –> 2 –> 2 –> Call goes to a representative.
-Also, hit the option where you get to hear your case status (where the automated machine reads the same status which you see on the website).
+- Call the toll-free number 1-800-375-5283 and press 1 –> 1 –> 2 –> 2 –> Call goes to a representative.
+Also, press the option where you get to hear your case status (where the automated machine reads the same status which you see on the website).
 Let the message run completely and, in the end, they will ask you if you want to expedite the case.
 Once you do that wait for 15 to 40 mins to speak to an operator.

-- Step 4 – Get Expedite Service Request Number: They will take all your details like receipt number, email id, etc. Once done, the customer service will give you Expedite Service Request Number, it will be the one that you will use to track your expedite request.
+- Step 4 – Get Expedite Service Request Number: They will take all your details like receipt number, email id, etc. Once done, customer service will give you Expedite Service Request Number, it will be the one that you will use to track your expedite request.
 You will get an email with the details of the expedite request.

-- Step 5 – Expedite Request Tracking: Usually, when you raise an expedite request, your general case status on USCIS website gets tagged to this and you can track the status of your expedite request there.
+- Step 5 – Expedite Request Tracking: Usually, when you raise an expedite request, your general case status on the USCIS website gets tagged to this and you can track the status of your expedite request there.
 You can use your same Receipt Number to track the status.
 It is better seen, if you have an account.
 You can create an account at https://myaccount.uscis.gov/ or https://egov.uscis.gov/casestatus/landing.do and track it.
-Sometimes, the status may slightly different in both, due to sync issues…
+Sometimes, the status may be slightly different in both, due to sync issues…

 - Step 6 – Get Email to Submit Details: If there is documentation needed, you will get an email with the details of the expedite request and the details of the email ID, where you would need to submit documents and supporting information for your expedite request.
 In some cases, some users do not get this email, so it all depends.

 - Step 7 – Send Documentation for Expedite Request: You will need to submit all the required supporting documentation in one email to the email address that is given to you in the expedite request.
 You should not send multiple emails, you need to send everything in one big email.
 Try to put all the supporting documents one PDF file and send the same.
 The email will give you directions on how many pages are allowed ( 15 pages or less) and how to send.

-- Step 8 – Expedite Request Decision: Usually you will get a response from them in less than a week, sometimes few days.
+- Step 8 – Expedite Request Tracking, Decision: Usually you will get a response from them in less than a week, sometimes few days.
 If the expedite request is approved, they will inform the same via email.
 If it is denied, they will inform the same too via email.